masesgroup/KEFCore/src/documentation/articles/usageTemplates.md

 The command installs the latest version and on success will list all templates added to the list of available templates.
 There is single template:
-1. kefcoreApp: a project to create a console application using Entity Framework Core provider for Apache Kafka
+1. `kefcoreApp`: a project to create a console application using Entity Framework Core provider for Apache Kafka
+2. `kefcoreAppWithEvents`: a project to create a console application using Entity Framework Core provider for Apache Kafka which reports events when the back-end send back modifications

 ## Simple usage